-Supplements the parking brake by locking the transmission.
+PARK supplements the parking brake by locking the transmission.
 The engine can be started in this range.
-Never use P (Park) while the vehicle is in motion.
+Never use PARK while the vehicle is in motion.
 Apply the parking brake when leaving the vehicle in this range.
-Always apply the parking brake first, and then place the selector in P (Park) position.
+Always apply the parking brake first, and then shift the gear selector lever into the PARK position.

 Unintended movement of a vehicle could injure those in and near the vehicle.
-As with all vehicles, you should never exit a vehicle while the engine is running.
-Before exiting a vehicle, you should always shift the vehicle into P (Park), remove the key from the ignition, and apply the parking brake.
-Once the key is removed from the ignition, the transmission shift lever is locked in the P (Park) position, securing the vehicle against unwanted movement.
+As with all vehicles. you should never exit a vehicle while the engine is running.
+Before exiting a vehicle, you should always shift the vehicle into PARK, remove the key from the ignition, and apply the parking brake.
+Once the key is removed from the ignition, the transmission gear selector lever is locked in the PARK position, securing the vehicle against unwanted movement.
 Furthermore, you should never leave children unattended inside a vehicle.

-The following indicators should be used to ensure that you have engaged the transmission shift lever into the P (Park) position:
+The following indicators should be used to ensure that you have engaged the transmission gear selector lever into the PARK position:

-- When shifting into P (Park), depress the button on the shift lever and firmly move the lever all the way forward until it stops. - Look at the shift indicator window on the console to ensure it is in the P (Park) position. - When engaged in P (Park), you will not be able to move the shifter rearward without depressing the shift lever button.
+- When shifting the gear selector lever into PARK, depress the button on the gear selector lever knob and firmly move the lever all the way forward until it stops. - Look at the shift indicator window on the console to ensure it is in the PARK position. - When engaged in PARK, you will not be able to move the gear selector lever rearward without depressing the gear selector lever knob button

-Before moving the shift lever out of P (Park), you must turn the ignition from LOCK to ON so the steering wheel and shift lever are released.
-Otherwise, damage to the steering column or shifter could result.
+Before shifting the gear selector lever out of PARK, you must turn the ignition from LOCK to ON so the steering wheel and gear selector lever are released.
+Otherwise, damage to the steering column or gear selector lever could result.